edwin-26/maze-generator/README.md

-# Custom Maze Game - Project 3
+# Maze Game - Project 3

 ## Overview
 This project is a web-based maze game where users can generate a random maze, input their own maze configuration, or upload a maze file to play.
 The game is developed using HTML, CSS, and JavaScript for the frontend, and C++ with CGI for the backend maze generation.